philrz/super/docs/formats/bsup.md

 ```
 Record types consist of an ordered set of fields where each field consists of
 a name and its type.
 Unlike JSON, the ordering of the fields is significant
-and must be preserved through any APIs that consume, process, and emit Super Binary records.
+and must be preserved through any APIs that consume, process, and emit BSUP records.

 A record type is encoded as a count of fields, i.e., `<nfields>` from above,
 followed by the field definitions,